jakek14/darkmodeknownvisitors/public/KnownVisitors Terms of Service.pdf.md

 ## 3.7 Invoices and Billing

 We will typically charge your provided payment method automatically.
 You may receive an electronic receipt or invoice by email.
 All payments are duue immediately upon invoice.
 If we agree to invoice you with net payment terms (for certain approved business customers), you shall pay all invoiced amounts within the specified time (e.g. net 30 days).
-Late payments may incur interest at the rate of 1.5% per month (or the highest rate allowed by law, if lower), and we reserve the right to suspend or terminate your account for failure to pay timely.
+Late payments may incur interest, and we reserve the right to suspend or terminate your account for failure to pay timely.

 ## 3.8 Cancellation by You